NRCan/PlotFTIR/paper/paper.md

 # Statement of need

-`PlotFTIR` is a package that takes input data and produces high-quality, journal-article ready graphics, *reproducibly* (\autoref{fig:example}).
-Scientists and researchers often rely on manual processes in software (such as Excel) to produce graphics for journals, but these can be cumbersome and slow, requiring manual changes as new data is produced, or difficult manipulations if the researcher needs to perform even simple manipulations (such as shifting spectra or averaging results).
+`PlotFTIR` is a package that takes input data and produces high-quality, journal-article ready graphics, *reproducibly* and with high-quality defaults (\autoref{fig:example}).
+Scientists and researchers often rely on manual processes in software (such as Excel) to produce graphics for journals, but these can be cumbersome and slow, requiring manual changes as new data is produced, or difficult changes if the researcher needs to perform even simple data manipulation (such as shifting spectra or averaging results).
+Key components of producing high-quality figures are outlined by Rougier et. al. [@rougier:2014] and the core principle of `PlotFTIR` is to follow these 'simple rules'.

 ![Example FTIR spectra produced by `PlotFTIR`.\label{fig:example}](./paper-biodiesel.png)

-`PlotFTIR` is designed with a repeatable, object-oriented workflow in mind, enabling reproducible workflows from loading data through saving graphical files.
+`PlotFTIR` is designed with a repeatable, data- and plot-oriented workflow in mind, enabling reproducible workflows from loading data through saving graphical files.
 Users can easily run a short script on their data set to produce graphics, or use a few functions to visualize important elements during exploratory data analysis.

-`PlotFTIR` provides simple manipulation functions, such as averaging of spectra, addition/subtraction of scalar values, multiple linear baselining functions, and conversion between absorbance and transmittance units (both commonly used in FTIR studies, but each preferred by different scientific applications).
+`PlotFTIR` provides simple manipulation functions, such as averaging of spectra, addition/subtraction of scalar values, multiple (linear) baselining functions, and conversion between absorbance and transmittance units (both commonly used in FTIR studies, but each preferred by different scientific applications).
 More advanced spectra manipulation or chemometrics may be performed by other packages such as `ir` [@teickner:2022] or  `ChemoSpec` [@hanson:2024].
 To facilitate collaboration between packages, `PlotFTIR` contains functions which can convert  data to or from the format specified by these other packages.
-This permits complex baseline, smoothing, or derivative calculations in `ir`, or detailed statistics such as PCA, clustering, or ANOVA in `ChemoSpec`, and pretty plotting in `PlotFTIR`, all in one workflow.
+This permits complex baseline, smoothing, or derivative calculations in `ir`, or detailed statistics such as PCA, clustering, or ANOVA in `ChemoSpec`, and finishing with pretty plotting in `PlotFTIR`, all in one workflow.

 `PlotFTIR` supports annotation of graphics with markers and labels, simple title and legend changes, sample renaming functions, and output options.
 It also provides logical default graphical parameters, including titles, legends,